rajhasani/OverTheWire_Bandit/OverTheWire_Bandit/05_bandit5.md

 **`bandit4@bandit:~/inhere$ ssh bandit5@localhost -p 2220`**
 *`bandit5@localhost's password:`* lrIWWI6bB37kxfiCQZqUdOIYfr6eEeqR

-At this point, I will cease adding in the lines to ssh into the next level, as it is redundant.
+At this point, I will cease adding in the above lines to ssh into the next level, as it is redundant.